nargesbh/sentiment-analysis/README.md

 ![logo](sentiment.gif)

-This repository contains a Python script for performing sentiment analysis on text data using a Naive Bayes classifier.
+This repository contains a Python script for performing sentiment analysis on text data using Naive Bayes, Logistic Regression and Random Forest.
 The code is designed to preprocess and analyze sentiment in tweets from two different datasets: SandersPosNeg and OMD.

 ## Overview